 You can also learn a lot by understanding what is on a 12-panel drug test and seeing how your prospective employee does on the test.
 It’s also important to follow up with any references.
 You may consider conducting a more in-depth background check, especially for a role that handles the company’s sensitive information.

 The Onboarding Process

 Studies have shown that employees are much more likely to succeed at a company if the onboarding process runs smoothly.
 Oddly, some companies don’t have any onboarding process.
-They just hope or assume that the new employee will be an instant success.
+They hope or assume that the new employee will succeed instantly.
 However, the truth is that even the most talented person in the world would struggle to find success if there’s no onboarding process.
-If your company lacks in this area, look at creating a comprehensive onboarding process.
+If your company lacks in this area, consider creating a comprehensive employee onboarding checklist.
 You’ll find that not only do employees stay with you longer, but they also begin producing results more quickly, too.

 Have you ever heard employees saying nice things about your company?
 Employer branding is how a company expresses its reputation and markets its employment experience.
 It seeks to envelop employees’ value from their relationship with an employer.
 Promoting this can communicate the value of working in your company, help employees appreciate employment benefits, and enhance employee-employer relationships.

-Cultivating a positive company culture can make your employees feel acknowledged and taken care of.
+Cultivating a positive company culture can make your employees feel acknowledged and cared for.
 Therefore, they will positively communicate their well-being to others, increasing your company’s reputation.
-Building strong employer branding can retain employees, make them happy at the workplace, attract talent and reduce employee turnover.
+Building strong employer branding can retain employees, make them happy at the workplace, attract talent, and reduce employee turnover.

 Pay Them a Higher Salary